MartinaColella/coding-projects/README.md

    File of queries in SQL to analyse the database of movies including the following tables (movies, ratings, tags, genre, links).
    A 'bug' was noticed: when connecting the table of ratings and tags, if one movie has more than 1 tag, in the rating table the same movie and the same rating is repeated for every tag.
 As a consequence the the number of ratings for each movie is not trustwhorthy when joined with the tags table.

+ **Project 5: Coding Challenge**
+ Sales and competitor analysis based on a real interview coding challenge - Using sales data to find business development opportunities.